jmcmacnz/markdown-cv/index.md

 ## Skills

 - **Critical Thinking**
-  Taking a balanced approach when weighing up priorities.
-Being able to distill complex ideas down to their essential components.
-The ability to critically analyse a given set of ?variables? and provide reasoning for any decisions made as a result.
+  The ability to make well-reasoned decisions based on logical analysis, and distill complex ideas down to their essential components in a clear and concise way.

 - **Problem Solving**
-  Assessing a situation and defining requirements.
-Researching any knowledge gaps, including consulting relevant subject matter experts.
-Knowing how to balance the ?efficacy? of solution with time constraints and relative priority.
+  Resolving complex issues in a systematic way to ensure results meet the original requirements while balancing priority with time constraints.

 - **Communication**
   Building relationships.
 Keeping stakeholders updated.
 Soliciting information.

 - **Reliability**
-  ///////////////////////////
+  Researching any knowledge gaps, including consulting relevant subject matter experts.

 ## Education